Room Selection for Current Students

 Applicants will be notified by 5 p.m.
 March 18 whether they are assigned to the duplex.

-Honors program housing is on the first floor of the new residence hall, and it requires residents to have suite-mates.
-Available semi-suites are three 2-person semi-suites (three doubles) and one 3-person semi-suite (three singles).
-Residents of double rooms are required to have roommates.
+Honors program housing is in the new residence hall, and it requires residents to have suite-mates.

 Click here for details about the new residence hall, including pictures, floor plan layouts, and information.

 Review room rates above as the new residence hall costs more (since it has new amenities and contains semi-suites and suites enabling students to share their bathroom with fewer students).

 Group Application Process

 Only groups may apply to live in the new residence hall assignment process; only one member per group submits an application on behalf of the group.
 Listed below are the deadlines to submit the applications for the various housing options.
 The staggered dates allow groups to adjust plans if they are not assigned in the earlier process; all applicants will be notified prior to the next process whether they were assigned.

 Due March 30 - click here for the 3-person semi-suite application (applicants notified of their status by 5 p.m. on March 31)